saltastroops/saao-shared-jenkins-library/README.md

 A check is only performed if the corresponding argument is included and its value is not an empty list.

-By default `saaoRunPythonTests` generates the necessary files for Allure whenever it runs pytest, and the necessary files for Warnings Next Generation in a folder `reports/warnings-next-generation` whenever it runs flake8 or mypy.
+By default `saaoRunPythonTests` generates the necessary files for Allure in a folder `reports/allure` whenever it runs pytest, and the necessary files for Warnings Next Generation in a folder `reports/warnings-next-generation` whenever it runs flake8 or mypy.
 You may configure this by passing the following arguments.

 | Argument               | Required? | Explanation                                                                           | Example value         |
 |------------------------|-----------|---------------------------------------------------------------------------------------|-----------------------|